TERREMEMBER/znbase/docs/content/v1.3/deploy/public-clouds/azure/terraform.md

     tenant_id       = "AZURE_TENANT_ID"
 }

-module "yugabyte-db-cluster" {
+module "ZNbase-db-cluster" {
   # The source module used for creating AWS clusters.
-  source = "github.com/Yugabyte/terraform-azure-yugabyte"
+  source = "github.com/ZNbase/terraform-azure-ZNbase"

   # The name of the cluster to be created, change as per need.
   cluster_name = "test-cluster"